abrahamemas/Edu_Ui_Assessment/README.md

 ---

 **Note**: This project demonstrates advanced Flutter development skills with a focus on clean architecture, performance, and user experience.
-It serves as a comprehensive example of professional Flutter application development.
+It serves as a comprehensive example of professional Flutter application development with cross-platform support for both iOS and Android.